MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ## Privacy

+- Auditing Membership Leakages of Multi-Exit Networks. [[paper]](https://arxiv.org/abs/2208.11180)
+  - Zheng Li, Yiyong Liu, Xinlei He, Ning Yu, Michael Backes, Yang Zhang. *CCS 2022*
+  - Key Word: Membership Inference Attacks; Multi-Existing.
+  - <details><summary>Digest</summary> In this paper, we perform the first privacy analysis of multi-exit networks through the lens of membership leakages.
+In particular, we first leverage the existing attack methodologies to quantify the multi-exit networks' vulnerability to membership leakages.
+Our experimental results show that multi-exit networks are less vulnerable to membership leakages and the exit (number and depth) attached to the backbone model is highly correlated with the attack performance.

+- On the Design of Privacy-Aware Cameras: a Study on Deep Neural Networks. [[paper]](https://arxiv.org/abs/2208.11372) [[code]](https://github.com/upciti/privacy-by-design-semseg)
+  - Marcela Carvalho, Oussama Ennaffi, Sylvain Chateau, Samy Ait Bachir.
+  - Key Word:  Smart City; Privacy-Aware Camera.
+  - <details><summary>Digest</summary> In this paper, the effect of camera distortions is studied using Deep Learning techniques commonly used to extract sensitive data.
+To do so, we simulate out-of-focus images corresponding to a realistic conventional camera with fixed focal length, aperture, and focus, as well as grayscale images coming from a monochrome camera.
+We then prove, through an experimental study, that we can build a privacy-aware camera that cannot extract personal information such as license plate numbers.

 - Joint Privacy Enhancement and Quantization in Federated Learning. [[paper]](https://arxiv.org/abs/2208.10888) [[code]](https://github.com/langnatalie/jopeq)
   - Natalie Lang, Elad Sofer, Tomer Shaked, Nir Shlezinger.
   - Key Word: Federated Learning; Quantization; Privacy.